eweinhaus/EnergyPlan/memory-bank/productContext.md

 - Provides foundation for future feature expansion - Architecture ready
 - Validates technical approach for supplier data integration - Framework implemented

 **Status**: All success indicators achieved.
-MVP ready for production deployment and user testing (as of December 2025).
+MVP deployed to production and live for real user testing and validation (as of December 2025).